CodeStory/codestoryway-devoxx14be/README.md

 (btw you can create them with your mouse, but it's less hype and stylish.
 Modern web remember?)

-1. We are here to make a webapp.
+1. We are here to make a web-app.
 But we are going to be classical for a change and start with a good old 'Hello World'.

   You should create an `index.html` at the root of an `app` directory beside your `pom.xml` like this: